Top 5 1ms Gaming Monitors in the UK — 2026 Guide & Reviews

 Conclusion

-Choosing a 1ms monitor in the UK comes down to matching priorities: absolute speed and 360Hz-class panels suit esports players who chase every millisecond, while 4K, mini-LED options give a visible uplift for cinematic single-player titles without compromising on low response times.
+Choosing a 1ms monitor in the UK comes down to matching priorities: a 240Hz 24.5" TN panel like the BenQ Zowie suits esports players who chase every millisecond, while the Samsung Odyssey G7's 4K HDR screen gives a visible uplift for cinematic single-player titles without compromising on low response times.
 Before you buy, compare prices across UK retailers, read user reviews, and, where possible, view demo units in-store to check colour, motion handling and ergonomics.
 Keep an eye on post-Christmas and mid-year sales for the best deals.

-If you need a quick recommendation: go for a true 360Hz 24–25" panel if you play competitively; choose a 27–32" high-refresh 1440p/4K screen if you want immersive visuals with rapid response.
-For local support and returns, buy from authorized UK sellers.
-If you want personalised advice—based on your GPU, desk size or preferred games—use the search box or reach out so we can point you to the best match and current UK prices.
+If you need a quick recommendation: go for a 24.5" 240Hz esports panel if you play competitively; choose a 27" QHD OLED/IPS or a 28" 4K screen if you want immersive visuals with rapid response.
+For local support and returns, buy from authorised UK sellers.
+If you want personalised advice — based on your GPU, desk size or preferred games — use the search box or reach out so we can point you to the best match and current UK prices.